i05nagai/memorandum/language/english_speaking.md

     * to increase in number or amount over a period of time
         * Interest will accrue on the account at a rate of seven percent.
 * recognisable
-* seizure
-    * a seizure is a sudden, uncontrolled electrical disturbance in the brain.
-    * It can cause changes in your behavior, movements or feelings, and in levels of consciousness.
 * honorary
     * given as a reward, without qualifying in a standard way
     * given as an honour to sb who has not done a course of study